Aduva Gombe

 Aduva Gombe is a 2019 Indian Kannada-language drama film written and directed by S. K. Bhagavan of the famed duo Dorai–Bhagavan, who returns to film direction after 22 years.
-Produced under the banner of Kasthuri Nivasa Creations, the film is jointly funded by Shivappa A. and Venugopal K. The film stars Sanchari Vijay and Rishita Malnad.
+Produced under the banner of Kasthuri Nivasa Creations, the film is jointly funded by Shivappa A. and Venugopal K., Executive Producer: Satish S. The film stars Sanchari Vijay and Rishita Malnad.
 The supporting cast includes Ananth Nag and Sudha Belawadi among others.
 The film's score and soundtrack are composed by Hemanth Kumar and the cinematography is by Ganesh.

 The film was released across Karnataka on 4 January 2019 and marked the first release for the year in Kannada cinema.